Tampa Florida Real Estate Lawyer and Estate Planning Attorney

 Contact us to book a free initial consultation to speak with an experienced Tampa Estate Planning Attorney.

 A judge will decide whether an estate plan exists and whether or not it is legally sufficient or binding.
-Furthermore, the judge will direct how to distribute any assets and pay any liabilities and expenses.
+Furthermore, the judge will assign an executor of the estate, who will distribute any assets and pay any liabilities and expenses.

-The answer to this question depends on the your estate .
-As we mentioned above, probate is required in Florida Law when the value of a decedent's estate is above $75,000.00 (excluding any protected homestead).
+Whether you need to go through Probate or not, largely depends on the your monetary value or your estate .
+Probate is required in Florida Law when the value of a decedent's estate is above $75,000.00 (excluding any protected homestead).
 Anything below that amount should qualify for summary administration.

-Either way, in Tampa and the rest of Florida, your estate must be probated.
 Most people end up having to hire an attorney to represent them throughout the probate process.
-However, if you want your loves ones and/or beneficiaries to avoid probate entirely, then you will most likely need to have a trust set in place by a wills and trusts lawyer.
+However, if you want your loves ones and/or beneficiaries to avoid probate entirely, then you will most likely need to have a trust set in place by an estate planning lawyer.
 To schedule a Free Initial Consultation with an Estate Planning Attorney please call Peart Law Office, PA at (813) 314-2475 today!

 Unfortunately, we do not work in the area of probate.
 We only work with clients in planning for the future or litigating Trust disputes.